zhouhongfa/mybatis-xml-convertor/README.md

 Convert Mybatis xml to jinja2 template, so that we can use jinja2 template to generate sql.(Influenced by Java development experience)

-Just use for study and test, not for production, just for fun.
+Just use for study and test.

-Currently sql param values will be escaped, like `'` will be `\'`, and value will be display.

 # mybatis xml features support